The Highest Paying Majors in 2026 (Real Salary Data)

 What is the #1 highest paying college major?

-Petroleum engineering consistently tops salary rankings with a median starting salary around $83,000 and mid-career pay exceeding $175,000, according to BLS 2025 data.
-It's a narrow field with fewer job openings than computer science or nursing, so the volume of graduates who actually reach those numbers is small.
+Petroleum engineering tops the list with a median starting salary around $83,000 and mid-career pay exceeding $175,000, according to BLS 2025 data.
+It's a narrow field, though.
+There are fewer openings than in computer science or nursing, so the number of graduates who actually reach those salaries is relatively small.

 Is college worth it financially in 2026?

 For most students, yes.
 The Federal Reserve Bank of New York reports that college graduates earn roughly $1.2 million more over a lifetime than high school graduates.
 The key variable is student debt.
-Keeping total borrowing under your expected first-year salary is the general rule of thumb.
+A solid rule of thumb: keep total borrowing under your expected first-year salary.

 What major has the best job security?